Website relaunch without ranking loss: The complete guide

 - Top keywords and rankings

-- Backlinks (quantity + quality)
+- Backlinks (number + quality)

 - Conversion data (leads, sales)